mrzzy/notes/src/data_science/deep_lizard/reinforcement_learning.md

 G_t = R_{t+1} + \gamma G_{t+1}
 $$

-> Use discounted returns for continous tasks
+> Use discounted returns for continuous tasks

 ### Policies
 Policies $\pi(a|s)$ defines how the agent acts by returning the probability